 Coordinates

-With mouse commands, pixel and wait, if window is omitted or 0 (constant), coordinates are relative to the top-left corner of the screen or the work area.
+With mouse commands, pixel and wait, if window is omitted or literal 0, coordinates are relative to the top-left corner of the screen or the work area.
 Otherwise, they are relative to the window or to the client area of the window.
 Window's client area includes all except border, caption bar, scroll bars and standard menu bar.
 The work area is the portion of the screen not obscured by the system taskbar or by application desktop toolbars.

 Usually screen coordinates must be relative to the primary monitor.
 If you want to use coordinates relative to some other monitor, use function XyMonitorToNormal to convert them.